kul1/jinda_lte/README.md

 ## Code of Conduct

-Everyone interacting in the Jinda::Bsb project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kul1/jinda-lte/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Jinda_bsb project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/kul1/jinda_lte/blob/master/CODE_OF_CONDUCT.md).